myumikn/hex-tools/0x04-git/README.md

 git commit --amend
-Starting to code today, so cool
+"Starting to code today, so cool"